Nob Hill Fun Fact #19: Why is there an elk on the Mackenzie House?

 July 2015

-The bust of a white stag centered below a framing arch of slate shingles is a symbol from the MacKenzie family coat of arms—denoting the doctor’s strong connection to the family’s Scottish roots.
-I would have loved to have been in the room when the client asked the architects of the 1887 Annex to the Portland Armory (now the Gerding Theater) “to stick an Elk on it”.
+Have you ever walked past the historic Mackenzie House in Portland’s Nob Hill and wondered about the majestic bust of a white stag (or elk!) centered below a framing arch of slate shingles?
+This striking architectural detail is more than just decoration; it’s a powerful symbol directly from the Mackenzie family coat of arms, signifying the doctor’s deep connection to his Scottish roots.
+We can only imagine the conversation: “Hey architects of the 1887 Annex to the Portland Armory (now the Gerding Theater), can you, uh, stick an elk on it?”